HutaoMain/Resort-System/README.md

 Admin

-1. User table should only show isAdmin:false
+1. User table should only show isAdmin:false (in table buttons are hidden when you are the admin instead theres a string showing that youre the admin (fixed))
 2. Reservation table color Status
 3. dont allow the user to go back to login page or home page when logged out
 4. View Page should have list of transaction that associated with their ID